LeanerCloud/AutoSpotting/README.md

 ### Configuration for an AutoScaling group ###

+Nothing will happen if you just launch the stack, you also need to opt-in and enable it for each AutoScaling group where you want to use it.

 Enabling it on an AutoScaling group is a matter of setting a tag on the group:

     Key: spot-enabled